islastewart/sonad-chrome/README.md

 When reading, there's almost always words I don't know.
 Pulling out Sõnaveeb or EKI is time-consuming and makes reading just that more frustrating.
 This is designed to make reading (and hopefully learning!) for non-native speakers easier by allowing you to view definitions and declensions within an in-page tool tip.

 A chrome extension to display definitions and declensions for Estonian words in-page.
-Building with reliance on the API written by @BenediktGeiger https://github.com/BenediktGeiger/sonad-api
+Building with reliance on the lovely SONAPI written by @BenediktGeiger https://github.com/BenediktGeiger/sonad-api

 ## In-progress: